umich-its-networking/git-training/ex-protected-branch.md

       - For this exercise, create it under your own username, not any group that you may have access to (not everyone will have access to groups)
       - Set the Visibility Level to "Public"

-Invite the reviewer to your project.
-  - Settings &rarr; Members
-  - Add contributor's username under "Select members to invite"
-  - Give them the MAINTAINER role under "Choose a role permission" so you will both be allowed to merge

-Add a `README.md` file to the repository.
-You can do this with the GitLab interface (there's an `Add Readme` button) or by following the steps in the [Git Basics]({{ "ex-git-basics" | relative_url }}) exercise.
+Add a `README.md` file to the repository
+  - You can do this with the GitLab interface (there's an `Add Readme` button) or by following the steps in the [Git Basics]({{ "ex-git-basics" | relative_url }}) exercise.
 Use the following content:

 ```
 # Git Advanced Protected Branch Workflow

 Hello World
 ```

+Invite the reviewer to your project.
+  - Settings &rarr; Members
+  - Add contributor's username under "Select members to invite"
+  - Give them the MAINTAINER role under "Choose a role permission" so you will both be allowed to merge

 ## SUBMITTER: Protect your master branch